Start and finish points: Nairobi, Kenya to Johannesburg, South Africa

 Included Activity: Boat Cruise on the Chobe River

-Today travel is in a south-westerly direction to the southern reaches of the Okavango Delta and the destination, Maun from where the exploration of the Okavango Delta starts.
-En route there will be routine stops at Botswana's "meat" borders - check points that were set up to protect its thriving beef export industry from the spread of disease.
-Maun is the starting point for travel into the Delta and tonight preparations will be made for the two night excursion.
+Maun is the starting point for travel into the Delta and it is from here that the group will set off to explore the Okavanga Delta.
+Tonight preparations will be made for the two night excursion.
 Taking along a smaller daypack which can be used to pack the supplies needed for this short trip is recommended.
 The trip leader will give a full briefing on what is needed and what to expect during the trip into the Delta.

 DAY 27: Okavango Delta to Maun (B / L / D)

-This morning affords a final opportunity for a game walk before packing up and setting off back to Maun, arriving back in the early afternoon with the chance to complete the picture of the Okavango Delta by taking an optional sunset scenic flight over the Delta - dependent on weather conditions and availablity.
+After a mokoro ride and vehicle transfer the group will arrive back around lunchtime with the chance to complete the picture of the Okavango Delta by taking an optional sunset scenic flight over the Delta - dependent on weather conditions and availablity.

 DAY 28: Maun to Palapye (B / L / D)

 An early start to head off for a fairly long drive (450 kms) to the small town of Palapye situated about half way between Francistown and Gaborone - the capital of Botswana.
-This popular stopover town is well known for the Morupule Colliery coal mines which supply Morupule Power Station, Botswana's principal domestic source of electricity.
+This popular stopover town for those en route to South Africa is well known for the Morupule Colliery coal mines which supply Morupule Power Station, Botswana's principal domestic source of electricity.

 With nine different provinces, eleven official languages and three capital cities, South Africa definitely has the WOW factor!